Self-supervised Deep Unrolled Model with Implicit Neural Representation Regularization for Accelerating MRI Reconstruction: Related work

 where $v$ represents the coordinate and $I$ denotes the corresponding image intensity.

 Meanwhile, related studies have shown that INR networks exhibit significant limitations in representing high-frequency details when processing raw input coordinates directly~\cite{rahaman2019spectral}.
-To address this issue, various coordinate encoding functions have been proposed.
-The core idea is to map the low-dimensional input coordinates into a high-dimensional space via a mapping mechanism, thereby enhancing the model's capacity to capture high-frequency information.
-These encoding functions can be primarily categorized into two types: fixed encodings and learnable encodings~\cite{zhu2024disorder}.
-Fixed encodings, such as positional encoding~\cite{mildenhall2021nerf}, Fourier feature encoding~\cite{tancik2020fourier}, and radial encoding~\cite{liu2022recovery}, employ predefined transformation rules.
-In contrast, learnable encodings introduce learnable parameters and efficient sparse data structures, achieving superior convergence performance and reconstruction accuracy~\cite{takikawa2021neural, liu2020neural, jiang2020local}.
-Based on this, our study adopts the multi-resolution hash encoding technique, a method under the learnable encoding paradigm, to process the input coordinates~\cite{muller2022instant}.
-And \eqref{eq8} can be rewritten as
+To address this issue, coordinate encoding functions have been proposed that map input coordinates into a higher-dimensional space, thereby enhancing the model's capacity to capture high-frequency information.
+These encoding functions can be primarily categorized as fixed encodings~\cite{liu2022recovery} and learnable encodings~\cite{zhu2024disorder}.
+Fixed encodings employ predefined transformation rules, such as positional encoding~\cite{mildenhall2021nerf}, Fourier feature encoding~\cite{tancik2020fourier}.
+In contrast, learnable encodings introduce learnable parameters and efficient sparse data structures, achieving superior convergence performance and reconstruction accuracy~\cite{takikawa2021neural, liu2020neural}.
+When the encoding function is adopted, \eqref{eq8} can be rewritten as:

 where $\phi(\cdot)$ represents the coordinate encoding function.